envisioning/vocab/src/content/articles/mllms-multimodal-large-language-models.md

 ---
-generality:
-  - 0.7
-  - 0.675
-  - 0.65
-  - 0.625
-  - 0.6
-  - 0.575
-  - 0.55
 slug: mllms-multimodal-large-language-models
-summary:
-  Advanced AI systems capable of understanding and generating information across different forms of data, such as text, images, and audio.
+summary: Advanced AI systems capable of understanding and generating information across different forms of data, such as text, images, and audio.
 title: MLLMs (Multimodal Large Language Models)
 ---